Analyzed Fields in Explain Data

 To view fields used by Explain Data for statistical analysis

-- Run Explain Data on a mark(Link opens in a new window).
+- Run Explain Data on dashboard, sheet, or mark(Link opens in a new window).

 - In the Explain Data pane, under Contributing to the value of, click a measure name.